temporalio/documentation/docs-src/prod-readiness-context/data-encryption.md

 However, if you plan to set up remote data encoding for your data, ensure that you consider all security implications of running encryption remotely before implementing it.

-In codec implementations, we recommend running the function (such as compressing or encrypting) on the entire input payload, and putting the result in the data field of a new payload with a different `encoding` metadata field.
+In codec implementations, we recommend running the function (such as compression or encryption) on the entire input payload, and putting the result in the data field of a new payload with a different `encoding` metadata field.
-That way, the input payload's metadata is preserved.
+That way, the input payload's metadata is preserved, and when the encoded payload is sent to be decoded, you can verify the metadata field before applying the decryption.

 Examples for implementing encryption: